TheDARKFURY/BonkTracker-Solana/README.md

 $ node index.js
 ```

-## How to use
+## Learn How to configure and make your own Telegram Bot

-Visit your bot on Telegram and type `/token $BONK` to query the token metadata.
+Read the Blog here -> https://dev.to/soham/how-to-create-a-telegrambot-using-zettablock-graphql-api-lgl